AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-other-features.md

 ## Run health check on a map

-The Run health check option in the context menu allows you to run a content health check on the selected map to catch issues such as broken links, duplicate IDs, and Schematron validation failures before publishing.
+The Run health check option in the context menu allows you to run a health check on the selected map to catch issues such as broken links, duplicate IDs, and Schematron validation failures before publishing.

 >[!NOTE]
 >